-Nestled in the wooded hills of West Boylston and Worcester, Knollwood Nursing Center is a pioneer among nursing centers in Central Massachusetts.
+Nestled in the wooded hills of West Boylston and Worcester, Knollwood Nursing Center is a pioneer among skilled nursing facilities in Central Massachusetts.
 A part of the non-profit, non-denominational Briarwood Continuing Care Retirement Community, Knollwood Nursing Center provides full service short and long-term nursing and rehabilitative care with the utmost respect, genuine care, attention to detail, and concern for our residents’ well-being.

 Our incredible staff come to know our residents very well and bonds of friendship are often forged between staff and patient.
 We provide excellent care to all of our residents with our strong clinical team and our belief that we should care for our patients the same way we would care for our own family members.